Equity Release Council

 There are two models of advice aimed at protecting consumer interests, ‘Face-to-Face’ and ‘Telephone Advice’.
 With Face-to-Face advice a qualified advisor will travel to you or vice versa and offer advice with family members present at your discretion.
 Telephone Advice is given by a qualified advisor over the phone with call recording, data storage and appropriate monitoring procedures in place

-To make sure the customer gets truly independent advice and conflicts of interest are avoided, it is a requirement of the ERC that the customer and the equity release provider have separate legal representation.
+To make sure the customer gets truly independent advice and conflicts of interest are avoided, it is a requirement of the ERC that the customer and the equity release provider have separate legal representation from a solicitor.

 The role of the homeowner’s solicitor is to make sure they understand the long-term nature of an equity release contract and proceed with full knowledge of the risks and benefits.